LappleApple/techevangelism101/README.md

 - Tag appropriately and run your tech blog to make it easy to search by subject matter.
 Your UX audience is not going to read that post about load balancing; make sure they can find the relevant stuff.

 ###Open Source Evangelism
 For a comprehensive how-to on open-source evangelism, [click here](https://github.com/zalando/zalando-howto-open-source).
+Evangelizing your open source projects and contributions is a compelling, authentic way to share information about your tech team's efforts with the world.
+It's code, it's actual work, and it offers a window into the way your teams operate.
+It gives you a substantive way to engage devs on subjects and ideas.

+Some of you might want to consider hiring an open source evangelist instead of a tech evangelist.
+This depends on how much open source work your team is doing or using.
+If you're working with open source a lot, or generating a lot of projects that are being used by other companies, then you're doing your own organization as well as your project users a huge favor by having someone knowledgeable on the ground who can answer technical questions and work with/help/guide external communities of practice.

+I wouldn't combine this role with hiring/recruitment.
+That would feel like a scam, and some people might even find it unethical.
+Instead, think of this role in alignment with your general culture-building efforts.
+I do a lot of talking to engineers about product design, usability, writing docs, and building communities.
+None of it has to do with recruiting.
+Ideally, the work eventually speaks for itself, engineers start talking about your useful contributions, and decide they want to work on your projects.

 — Open Source: work with engineering team to create streamlined process for project development, release and marketing (hopefully decentralized)
 — Choose appropriate licensing
 - Work with creative to develop logos for projects
 - Edit documentation
 - Promote projects in tech community, to related media (e-newsletters, DZone, etc.)
 - Community-manage: respond to PRs and Issues to ensure your team is responding/being responsible project stewards, thank people for their contributions, etc.
 — Create in-house open source retreat (1-2 weeks) initiatives for engineers working on OS projects.
 Call it the FOSSpital.

 ###Social media: Facebook, Twitter, Flickr, YouTube